iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 > Disappointed with latest update...it goes through the set up every single time I use it.
 I've using this for several years and it keeps me motivated to do my daily power walk but fed up it goes through the set up questions every time!
 Using an android OnePlus5T<br> :date: __2021-07-01 18:57:14__

-> Loads quicker than the earlier version, but otherwise inferior.
-Needs to allow more than 30 minutes as a target, also appears to under-record brisk walking.
-Since then it's got worse, seriously under recording active walking.
-And why does it demand an internet connection?<br> :date: __2021-06-26 01:41:52__

 > Would like it if it linked to android or apple devices when not wanting to take your phone out for a walk<br> :date: __2021-06-25 00:13:14__

 > Really surprised there is no settings to account for I'll be pushing a pram!!!
 Breathlessness will happen at slower speed.<br> :date: __2021-06-14 01:14:58__